-Orthodox (small “o”) Christianity has always taken evil deadly seriously.
-The Polish philosopher the late Leszek Kołakowski once wrote that original sin is one part of the Christian faith that you don’t need to be a believer to accept.
+Orthodox (small-“o”) Christianity has always taken evil deadly seriously.
+The late Polish philosopher Leszek Kołakowski once wrote that original sin is one part of the Christian faith that you don’t need to be a believer to accept.
 Why?
 Because, he said, the evidence for its truth lies all around us.
 While Christianity’s core message is that evil and death have been conquered, it also affirms that people can still choose evil, even to the point of their own damnation.

 From liberal Christianity, it’s just a short step to secularized versions of the same viewpoint.
 Indeed, that’s the logical endpoint of this Christian heresy.
 Here one’s reminded of the story of the rather progressive clergyman who, in response to a question concerning where his views substantially differed from the New York Times editorial line on any given issue, struggled to identify any major point of dissension.

 The good news is that previous periods of Western decay, such as the aforementioned 1970s, are often followed by years in which we witness the emergence of people willing to speak the truth about such matters.
-Reagan, Solzhenitsyn, Thatcher and John Paul II did much to wake us up from the resignation and happy-talk with which much of the West treated Communism during the 1970s.
+Reagan, Solzhenitsyn, Thatcher, and Pope John Paul II did much to wake us up from the resignation and happy talk with which much of the West treated Communism during the 1970s.